SerufuYua/project_nya/README.md

 Anyway, I warned You.

-The project is currently in development mode ^_^
+The project is released now.

-At this version of the game, you can move through the locations and interact with actors marked with special signs V, thereby activating animated scenes.
+At this game, you can move through the locations and interact with actors marked with special signs V, thereby activating animated scenes.

+The goal of the game is for the girl to meet the boy.

 This Game using [Castle Game Engine](https://castle-engine.io/).